m90/seeThru/README.md

 ![After Effects walkthru 3][22]<br/>
 Make sure you are using an unmultiplied (straight) version of your color source:
 ![After Effects walkthru 4][23]<br/>
-If you don't want to use a GUI based approach, this can also be done using ffmpeg something like **[this](http://stackoverflow.com/questions/9293265/ffmpeg-2-videos-transcoded-and-side-by-side-in-1-frame)**

 ##Feature testing##
 I'm having a hard time finding a proper feature test for a browser's ability to use `<video>` as a source for `<canvas>` (so I could include it into the library), but for anyone interested I did find a hacky and sometimes unreliable **[test][27]** that is at least working on iOS (so one main pitfall is gone at least).
 If anyone does know of a proper way to test this, do not hesitate to tell me.